darklang/docs/docs/walk-throughs/react-app.md

 ---
-title: React SPA tutorial
+title: "Walkthrough: Build a backend to a React app"
-sidebar_label: React SPA tutorial
+sidebar_label: "React: Build a backend"
 ---

 Watch a demo video of this project: